rsnkhatri3/vsdPLLSoC/README.md

 1. EN_VCO is made HIGH and EN_CP is made HIGH with switches S1 and S2.
 GND is applied at VCO_IN through switch S3.

 2. Pass 10uA current through B_CP with switch S4 HIGH.

 3. Connect indicated position CLK’ to Oscilloscope CH.
 II to observe the output.

-4. Adjust the value of Variable(Trimming) Capacitors as calculated by equation 1 connected to the crystal, which will cause a sinusoidal wave to be applied to PLL inside SoC and observe the PLL input signal on oscilloscope CH.I  which is available as REF (put oscilloscope in dual mode).
+4. Pulse generator will cause a sinusoidal wave(or square wave) to be applied to PLL inside SoC and observe the PLL input clock signal on oscilloscope CH.I  which is available as REF_CLK (put oscilloscope in dual mode).